-Participate in survey about air pollution (Guangzhou)
+Participate in survey about air pollution (Chongqing)

 To complete the survey online, please go to the URL below

-As a token of our appreciation, upon receipt of your completed questionnaire, we have a series of lotteries in which respondents are eligible to win 10RMB, 30RMB or 50RMB worth of vouchers for Amazon.cn.
+As a token of our appreciation, upon receipt of your completed questionnaire, we have a series of lotteries in which respondents are eligible to win 10RMB, 30RMB or 50RMB worth of vouchers from Amazon.cn.

 The information you provide will help us gain important insights into how the air pollution in China, an issue that we're all concerned about, is affecting your work and life.
 We know that this is a busy time of the year for you, but we hope that you will take 20 minutes to participate in this web survey.